Glistix/book/src/recipes/overriding-packages.md

 gleam_stdlib = { name = "glistix_stdlib", version = ">= 0.34.0, < 2.0.0" }
 ```

-After adding patching with the necessary forks at `[glistix.preview.patch]` in your **top-level Glistix project**, it should be able to run under Nix.
+You will need to add more such lines under `[glistix.preview.patch]` in the configuration of your **top-level Glistix project** until all Nix-incompatible packages have been replaced with compatible forks (you may have to create your own if no existing forks are available).

+The compiler tries to add hints to compilation errors when it guesses that a dependency probably needs a patch, but in general, a dependency which fails to compile is a strong sign of incompatibility with Nix.
+Note that this could also indicate that you applied a patch which a dependency is incompatible with!

 Please note that **patches are ignored when publishing a package to Hex** - they are only applied on **top-level projects** (those which you can `glistix run`, so, not libraries).
 End users are responsible for patching transitive dependencies by themselves.
-Therefore, **it could be interesting to warn about patches in your package docs/README** in case there are confused users of your library (assuming you are creating a library).
+Therefore, it could be interesting to **warn about patches in your package docs/README** in case there are confused users of your library (assuming you are creating a library).
+However, **patches are still useful for packages** in order to allow the package authors to execute tests with `glistix test` (test modules count as part of a top-level project).

 Regarding `gleam_stdlib`, don't worry - the `glistix new` command **automatically suggests patching `gleam_stdlib`** (the lines shown above are already written to the config by default).
 However, you will still have to add more patches by yourself for any other package patches you - or your dependencies - might need (e.g. [`glistix_json`](https://github.com/glistix/json) as a replacement for `gleam_json`).